 8. Be willing to unlearn some things

-It’s hard to unlearn things you have learned but it just means you have an opportunity to grow.
 As a human being, you are allowed to change your mind or shift your worldview as many times as you want.
 It doesn’t mean you’re a bad person or you’re wishy-washy.

 Some of these things you’ll unlearn will be stereotypes or assumptions that you learned from people close to you.
 Even if these people are good and honorable, they will not be experts in someone else’s experiences.
 Letting things go means believing primary sources and giving more scrutiny to other types of sources.